 Importance of Writing Clean Code

-When you learn a programming language, you learn various functions, syntax, variable definition, etc. and you familiarize yourself with all aspects of that programming language.
+When you learn a programming language, you learn various functions, syntax, variable definition, etc., and familiarize yourself with all aspects of that programming language.
 But even with that proficiency level and skills, your actual code can get obfuscated.
-Writing hard-to-read code is easy, but maintaining it and debugging it makes the task difficult and it shows the unprofessional-ism towards industry standards.
+Writing hard-to-read code is easy, but maintaining it and debugging it makes the task difficult, and it shows unprofessionalism towards industry standards.
 The quality of your code is not just in its execution but also in its appearance.
 There is no strict coding style guideline to adhere to.
 It is extremely personal, and everyone has their own preferred style.
-You can see your style by looking back at your code you have written.
+You can see your style by looking back at the code you have written.

-"Everything should be made as simple as possible, but not one bit simpler."— Alber Einstein
+"Everything should be made as simple as possible, but not one bit simpler."

 Coding Style and Structure

-It is not advisable to write hard-to-read code even if it is written only for your own.
+It is not advisable to write hard-to-read code, even if it is written only for you.
 Badly structured code is unacceptable, and it makes the job very difficult if somebody else has to maintain your code.
-Debugging of code is a very difficult task, and if it is not written in a particular style or structure, troubleshooting job is almost impossible.
-If you write code in a clean and structured style, understanding the logic of program will be easy even after many years.
+Debugging code is a very difficult task, and if it is not written in a particular style or structure, the troubleshooting job is almost impossible.
+If you write code in a clean and structured style, understanding the logic of the program will be easy even after many years.
 So we must use a coding style which is clean and easy to understand, and if you are working in a team, it should be consistent within the team.